OAmAr/UConn-Transpo/semat/semeat-6.md

 The stakeholders in this situation are ourselves, since we are the ones getting the grade.
 We could also call Professor Edgington a stakeholder since he is judging the quality of our project.
 If the project goes as expected, there is potential for UConn Transportation to be a stakeholder along with the greater UConn community, as they are the ones that would use such an application.

-### Recognized

-Stakeholder groups identified Key stakeholder groups represented Responsibilities defined

-### Addressed

-A solution has been produced that demonstrably addresses opportunity.
-A usable system is available.

 ### Represented